ollegreen/ollegreen/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Olle 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Msc student at Stockholm university & a huge tech geek.
 - 🔭 I’m currently working on a Machine Learning startup in Stockholm called: [https://www.linkedin.com/company/dataalliance-io][dataalliance.io]!
-- 👯 I’m looking to collaborate with other content creators
+- 📈 2020 Goals: Contribute more to Open Source projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 📊
 - ⚡ Fun fact: I love to draw and play blues guitar

 ### Connect with me: